Rebel News

 Rebel News (also known as The Rebel Media and The Rebel) is a Canadian far-right political and social commentary media website operated by Rebel News Network Ltd. It has been described as a "global platform" for the anti-Muslim ideology known as counter-jihad.
 It was founded in February 2015 by former Sun News Network personalities Ezra Levant and Brian Lilley.

-Rebel News broadcasts its content only on the internet and has been called Canada's version of Breitbart News.
+Rebel News broadcasts its content only on the internet and has been compared to Breitbart News in the US.
 Rebel News has been described as being part of the alt-right movement.

 Former Sun News reporter Faith Goldy joined Rebel News after its launch, but was fired for her coverage of the 2017 Charlottesville rally and for conducting an interview with The Daily Stormer.
 A co-founder and two freelancers resigned in protest of the coverage.
 Gavin McInnes, founder of the far-right neo-fascist organization Proud Boys, was a contributor.
 McInnes departed in 2017, then temporarily rejoined the site for a period in 2019.
 In the midst of the 2021 Canadian federal election, Justin Trudeau accused Rebel News of spreading misinformation, especially with regards to COVID-19 vaccines.
-Rebel News has promoted climate change denial and oil sands extraction in Alberta.
+Rebel News has promoted climate change denial.

 History

-Prior to the official opening of the media franchise operation as a corporation, it operated for a number of years as an individual effort of Levant's who styled himself "The Rebel."
+Prior to the official opening of the media franchise operation as a corporation, it operated for a number of years as an individual effort by Levant, who styled himself "The Rebel."
 At least one of his ideas, to fight "anti-Christian bigots on Nanaimo city council," attracted support from university student and now Member of Parliament Dane Lloyd.